Surfshark vs CyberGhost: an extensive comparison guide

 Extra features

 Simply put, Surfshark offers more extra features.
-However, both companies have a decent selection of paid add-on features that might be worth checking out if you want to customize your VPN experience.
+However, both companies have a decent selection of paid add-on features that might be worth checking out.

 Price

-Surfshark provides its users with increased security with features like obfuscation and Double VPN, while CyberGhost has some affordable pricing plans and a wide network of servers.
+Surfshark provides its users increased security with features like obfuscation and Double VPN, while CyberGhost has some affordable pricing plans and a wide server network.
 At the end of the day, it’s for you to decide who your favorite is.

 More Surfshark reviews and comparisons